jhadejhade/exam/README.md

 # Note:
 I have added a filter call in the details page since most of the teams don't have any upcoming matches, just so you can check how the ui looks like (choose finished for results).

+# How to test:
+* Open .xcworkspace
+* run on either simulator or a real device